 The flash fires repeatedly while the shutter is open, producing a strobe-light effect.
-Press \blacktriangleleft or \triangleright to highlight the following options, \blacktriangle or \forall to change.
+Press $\blacktriangleleft$ or $\triangleright$ to highlight the following options, $\blacktriangle$ or $\triangledown$ to change.

-Option Description Output Choose flash output (expressed as a fraction of full power).
-Times Choose the number of times the flash fires at the selected output.
-Note that depending on shutter speed and the option selected for Frequency , the actual number of flashes may be less than selected.
+Description Choose flash output (expressed as a fraction of full power).
+Choose the number of times the flash fires at the selected autout.
+Note that doe and an about or an about or and the output.
+Note that depending on shutter speed and the Times option selected for Frequency, the actual number of flashes may be less than selected.

 Frequency Choose how often the flash fires per second.